Magicaster/First-Unity-Project/README.md

 My project is currently **Unfinished** and is in a general working state, but I am able to move at a fast pace when it comes to it and am almost complete with my roadmap of where I thought I would be at this point.

 ![GitHub Logo](image_2021-05-19_084250.png)
+Here we have my main character (The one in red) being chased by the enemy (The one in blue).
+Currently the enemy only chases the player, and has no advanced ai of any kind.